techidaily/site-win11-tips/source/_posts/mastering-windows-proxy-detection-corrections.md

 ## 4\.
 Auto-Obtain IP Address and DNS Info

  As it turns out, there aren't many troubleshooting steps specific to proxy servers.
-We'll share more tips below, but bear in mind that the troubleshooting for this looks similar to[fixing the "No Internet Access" Windows error](https://www.makeuseof.com/tag/no-internet-access-fix-windows/) from this point on.
+We'll share more tips below, but bear in mind that the troubleshooting for this looks similar to [fixing the "No Internet Access" Windows error](https://www.makeuseof.com/tag/no-internet-access-fix-windows/) from this point on.

  While not technically related to your proxy settings, misconfigured IP address or DNS settings can cause this error too.
 To check these on Windows 10, browse to**Settings > Network & Internet > Status** .
 Click the**Change adapter options** button in the list to see all your network connections, then double-click on the one you're using.